Q&A: What are “queries”? [in editing & proofreading]

 Make the required action clear — such as, “Please add in the document, xx.”
 Asking “Does this mean X or Y?” risks getting unhelpful replies like “yes.”

 Tell authors in your email (transmittal memo) how to find queries in the document and how you want them handled.
 You can even send them a link to these quick instructions.
+Draw attention to vital queries (like uncited content, safety concerns, and major plot holes) but do not repeat every query.

 Learn about Track Changes in Word and markup in Adobe Acrobat.

-Chicago Manual of Style [CMOS] — 2.75: Writing Author Comments and Queries
+Chicago Manual of Style (18th ed.)
+[CMOS] — 2.75: Writing Author Comments and Queries

 American Medical Association Manual of Style — 11.1 Correct and Preferred Usage; and 14.14.2.13 Salmonella.